-Capsules should be swallowed whole with a glass of water, milk or squash (but not juice).
-Your child should not chew the capsules.
+Capsules should be swallowed whole with a glass of water, squash or milk (but not juice).
+Your child should not chew the capsule.

 Liquid medicine: Shake the medicine well.
-Measure out the right amount using an oral syringe or a medicine spoon.
+Measure out the right amount using a medicine spoon or oral syringe.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.